- Address mental health related concerns including more serious mental illness.

 The strategies that follow are only offered as suggestions for discussion and are not legal advice.
-You may have additional obligations to provide reasonable accommodation under relevant human rights or other legislation.
+You may have additional obligations to provide reasonable accommodation under relevant human rights, accessibility, or other legislation.

 For more information see Developing a Workplace Plan.

 Accommodation strategies that may apply for all concerns

 The following are some management approaches for supporting any employee and can become even more relevant when supporting an employee with a mental health related disability.